manumiranda/twitch-api/README.md

 ### getAuthorizationUrl (Function)

-Returns the full URL to witch you must send your user in order to authorize your application
+Returns the full URL to which you must send your user in order to authorize your application

 ```js
 var getauthorizationurl = getAuthorizationUrl();